bbtools-ps/crypto/README.md

 # Crypto

 "Crypto" is a collection of ciphers.
-"Emoji cipher" is a personal invention and I'm so proud of it :) rest of the ciphers already existed and they are just implemented using JavaScript.
+"Emoji cipher" is a personal invention and I'm so proud of it :)
+Rest of the ciphers were already invented so they are just implemented using modern JavaScript syntax.

 Ciphers: